emartinez1320/Module-1-refactoring/README.md

 Changed div class="benefits" to  aside class="benefits"
 ^^
 Changed
-div class="benefits-lead" to div id="benefits-lead"
-div class="benefits-brand" to div id="benefits-brand"
+div class = "benefits-lead" to div id="benefits-lead" div class="benefits-brand" to div id="benefits-brand"
 div class="benefits-cost" to div id="benefits-cost"
 The end of the changes to the HTML file.